 — Sarah’s Platypus blog post

-, an online presentation of historical information about four Chilean national monuments, hosted by Humanities Commons [launch anticipated May 2019, project role: web site designer and editor]
+, an online presentation of historical information about four Chilean national monuments, hosted by Humanities Commons [project role: web site designer and editor]